kajal24mapare/PuppeteerDemo/README.md

 4. Now, create the PDF generation script.
 Create a file named GeneratePdf.js in your project folder:
    This script uses Puppeteer to launch a headless Chrome browser, open the HTML template, and generate a PDF file named output.pdf.
 Adjust the paths and options as needed.
 5. node GeneratePdf.js

+DYNAMIC CONTENT:
+To send parameters to an HTML file and generate a dynamic page based on those parameters, we'll need a combination of HTML, JavaScript, and possibly a server-side language.